sahrendt0/Scripts/README.md

 convert_all.pl. . . . .
 Converts all files of one type in a directory to a second type using bp_sreformat<br>
 dephylip_tree.pl. . . .
 Dephylips Newick tree files<br>
 gbk_extract.pl. . . . .
 Pulls out descriptions from genbank files<br>
+getkegg.pl. . . . . . .
+Parses a keggfile and downloads the genes <br>
 getscripts.pl . . . . .
 Produces README.md containing all of the custom scripts in ~/scripts<br>
 gimpvert.pl . . . . . .
 Converts gel-imager .tif images to .png files; opens in Gimp for optional editing<br>
 hmm_run.pl. . . . . . .
 Generates a shell script to run batch searches using either hmmsearch or hmmscan<br>